-Q2 2017 Earnings Adjusted EBITDA (consolidated): \$1.6 billion Distributable Cash Flow attributable to the partners of ETP: \$990 million Distribution per ETP common unit paid August 14, 2017: \$0.55 (\$2.20 per ETP common unit annualized) Distribution coverage ratio: 1.18x Liquidity As of June 30, 2017, the combined partnerships had borrowing capacity of up to \$6.25 billion under their respective long-term credit facilities, with total liquidity available of approximately \$3 billion Distributable Cash Flow Growth Comanche Trail and Trans-Pecos pipelines went into service Q1 2017 Panther processing plant, which is in the Midland Basin, came online January 2017 Bakken Pipeline (Dakota Access and ETCO) went into service June 1, 2017 Arrowhead processing plant came online in Q3 2017 Rover pipeline - first section from Cadiz to Defiance, OH expected in-service shortly.
-Full line expected in-service end of November or early December 2017, with full commercial service in January 2018 Mariner East 2 expected to be in service by Q4 2017 Revolution Project expected to be in service in Q4 2017 Bayou Bridge segment from Lake Charles to St. James expected to be completed Q1 2018 Recent Growth Projects Rebel II Processing Plant in West Texas expected to go into service in Q2 2018 Long-term, fee-based gathering and processing agreement with Enable to begin utilizing idle pipeline and processing capacity in North Texas Red Bluff Pipeline expected online in Q2 2018 Frac V at Mont Belvieu, Texas expected to be in-service Q3 2018 Permian Express 3 expected in service year-end 2017 Lake Charles LNG On June 28th, Energy Transfer announced that its subsidiary Lake Charles LNG Export Company LLC signed a memorandum of understanding (MOU) with Kogas and Shell to study the feasibility of joint participation in the Lake Charles Liquefaction (LCL) Project.
+Q2 2017 ETP Earnings Adjusted EBITDA (consolidated): \$1.6 billion Distributable Cash Flow attributable to the partners of ETP: \$990 million Distribution per ETP common unit paid August 14, 2017: \$0.55 (\$2.20 per ETP common unit annualized) Distribution coverage ratio: 1.18x Liquidity As of June 30, 2017, the combined partnerships (legacy ETP and legacy SXL) had borrowing capacity of up to \$6.25 billion under their respective long-term credit facilities, with total liquidity available of approximately \$3 billion Distributable Cash Flow Growth Comanche Trail and Trans-Pecos pipelines went into service Q1 2017 Panther processing plant, which is in the Midland Basin, came online January 2017 Bakken Pipeline (Dakota Access and ETCO) went into service June 1, 2017 Arrowhead processing plant came online in Q3 2017 Rover pipeline - first section from Cadiz to Defiance, OH in-service August 31, 2017.
+Full line expected in service in Q1 2018.
+Mariner East 2 expected to be in service in Q4 2017 Revolution Project expected to be in service in Q4 2017 Bayou Bridge segment from Lake Charles to St. James expected to be completed Q1 2018 Recent Growth Projects Rebel II Processing Plant in West Texas expected to go into service in Q2 2018 Long-term, fee-based gathering and processing agreement with Enable to begin utilizing idle pipeline and processing capacity in North Texas Red Bluff Pipeline expected online in Q2 2018 Frac V at Mont Belvieu, Texas expected to be in-service Q3 2018 Permian Express 3 expected in service year-end 2017 Lake Charles LNG On June 28th, Energy Transfer announced that its subsidiary Lake Charles LNG Export Company LLC signed a memorandum of understanding (MOU) with Kogas and Shell to study the feasibility of joint participation in the Lake Charles Liquefaction (LCL) Project.
 The project will utilize existing regasification facilities owned by Energy Transfer As a brownfield project on the Louisiana gulf coast, LCL is a highly competitive export project in terms of its advanced state of development, projected cost and pipeline connectivity Energy Transfer will work closely with its MOU partners to achieve FID in the near future as the market continues to tighten